 First things first, before you start surfing, you must know this: surfing is the most difficult sport in the world.
-These surfing tips for beginners may help you Waves are like fingerprints, no 2 waves are the same.
-Even at the world’s best reef breaks each wave has its own flaws and points of perfection.
-Wind, tides ,and swells are affecting the waves you surf differently every single day.
+These surfing tips for beginners may help you get the basics understanding of surfing.

 When choosing the right surfboard to catch waves, volume is your friend.
 Volume is the measurement of how much floatation the board has.
 Especially when learning the more volume the better.
 It will make paddling easier and give you more stability when your riding the wave.

 Choose surf spot that fits your ability